 Cons

-For those looking to step into the world of down sleeping bags the Mountain Hardwear Bishop Pass 15 (men’s / women’s) is top-tier.
-This excellent all-around down bag kept us warm through backpacking trips in Rocky Mountain National Park, the deep canyons of Utah, and dozens of car camping adventures.
+For those looking to step into the world of down sleeping bags the Mountain Hardwear Bishop Pass 15 is top-tier.
+This excellent all-around down bag has kept us warm through backpacking trips in Rocky Mountain National Park, the deep canyons of Utah, and dozens of car camping adventures.

 We love the lightweight compressibility of the Bishop Pass.
-With a packed size that easily fits in any pack and a weight under 2.5 pounds, the Bishop Pass represents one of the best warmth-to-weight ratios on this list.
-It is easy to carry over long distances when keeping your pack weight down is a priority.
-This model packs up small and doesn’t take up much space, so it’s also perfect for quick weekend trips.
+With a packed size that easily fits in any backpack and a weight under 2.5 pounds, the Bishop Pass represents one of the best warmth-to-weight ratios on this list.

-This mummy bag is simple but it does simple very well.
-The Bishop Pass’ smooth zipper rarely catches on the bag material.
-The draft collar is wider on the sides and a bit more narrow in the middle to wrap naturally around your neck and prevent cold drafts.
-And, the footbox has an ergonomic shape with a bit more down filling on the underside so you won’t experience cold spots.
+This mummy bag is simple – but it does simple very well.
+The Bishop Pass has a smooth zipper that rarely catches on the bag material.
+The draft collar is wider on the sides and narrower in the middle to wrap naturally around your neck and prevent cold drafts.
+The footbox has an ergonomic shape with a bit more down filling on the underside so you won’t experience cold spots, and we find the hood is deep enough for most backpacking pillows and cinches up nicely to retain warmth around our heads.

-The main issue we encountered with this bag is the slipperiness and sound of the material – both qualities more noticeable than in previous versions, but ultimately we got used to it pretty quickly.
-We also find the comfort range of this bag is closer to 30°F than 15°F, so for truly cold nights, we found an extra base layer made a world of difference.
+The main issue we encountered with this bag is the slipperiness and the sound of the material – both qualities more noticeable than in previous versions, but we got used to it pretty quickly.
+The comfort range of this bag is closer to 25°F than 15°F, so for truly cold nights, we found an extra base layer made a world of difference.
+We appreciate that Mountain Hardwear includes a pocket, but it’s too small for a phone, and the lack of a closure means small items tend to slip out at night.

-The Bishop Pass is an affordable, durable, and practical mummy bag for beginners or seasoned veterans looking for a down bag for backpacking, car camping, and everything in between.
-Plus, it comes in 0° and 30° versions, so wherever you’re headed next, this bag will keep you warm and comfortable.
+Still, the Bishop Pass earns its keep on our list.
+It’s an affordable, durable, and practical mummy bag for beginners and seasoned veterans looking for a down bag for backpacking, car camping, and everything in between.
+Plus, it comes in Gore Tex, 0° and 30° versions, so wherever you’re headed next, this bag will keep you warm and comfortable.

 Temperature Rating: 30°F